ohdongha/ohdongha.github.io/publications.md

 ## Pending and in preparation
 (current status; PI; my role) \* roles transferred to colleague by 2022 May

--	2023 –  : **Using an evolutionary perspective to discover and predict stress-associated gene functions in the Brassicaceae family** (_recommanded for funding_; José Dinneny, Stanford Univ.; Key personnel \*)
+-	2023 –  : **Using an evolutionary perspective to discover and predict stress-associated gene functions in the Brassicaceae family** (_recommanded for funding_; José Dinneny, Stanford Univ.; Co-Investigator \*)

 ___
 ## Awarded